jcsteh/osara/readme.md

 - Grid: Set to 1/12 (1/8 triplet): control+shift+9

 #### MIDI Editor
-- View: Go to start of file
+- View: Go to start of file: Control+Home
-- View: Go to end of file
+- View: Go to end of file: Control+End
-- Edit: Move edit cursor right by grid
+- Edit: Move edit cursor right by grid: Alt+Shift+Leftarrow
-- Edit: Move edit cursor left by grid
+- Edit: Move edit cursor left by grid: Alt+Shift+Rightarrow
-- Edit: Move edit cursor right one measure
+- Navigate: Move edit cursor right one measure: PageDown
-- Edit: Move edit cursor left one measure
+- Navigate: Move edit cursor left one measure: PageUp
-- Edit: Increase pitch cursor one semitone
+- Edit: Increase pitch cursor one semitone: Alt+Uparrow or NumPad8
-- Edit: Decrease pitch cursor one semitone
+- Edit: Decrease pitch cursor one semitone: Alt+Downarrow or NumPad2
-- Edit: Delete events
+- Edit: Delete events: Delete
-- Edit: Insert note at edit cursor
+- Edit: Insert note at edit cursor: I

 ### Context Menus
 There are several context menus in REAPER, but some of them are difficult to access or not accessible at all from the keyboard.